vince-bourgmayer/electron-test/RESUME.md

 ## 08/10/2017
 I work a little this morning to find why I can't add a new door...
 Debugging code help me to don't be too far from solution.

+This evening.
+I corrected function  `saveDoor(door, db)` in script.js which contains the error.
+In this function the app realizes a `db.insert(object, function())`.
+I have added the `return`instruction in the callback function but not in my function `saveDoor` so no Data where returned.
+I correct this and now it's work!

+I add function to handle change in carousel.
+It get data from db and add them in view.
+But the problem come from door that have been added during the current session and that aren't in the doc collection.
+So, I should define a variable which contains docs.
+Something like a hashset by example.
+Then listen `afeterchange` out of part of code where I initialize slick.

 ## 07/10/2017
 I passed my day to look for a way to get Data from child window to main window without passing by IPC.
 I thought I've found a solution with `window.open()`called from renderer Process and with `window.opener` but all my trials failed.